TTRISK: Tensor Train Decomposition Algorithm for Risk Averse Optimization: Numerical results

 We see that the TT ranks of derivatives of the sigmoid function $g_{\varepsilon}$ in both formulations are of the same scale.
 However, since the forward model involves solving a PDE, the bottleneck is actually the computation of a surrogate of the PDE solution: the TT approximation cost function $j(u;\xi)$ in the reduced formulation, and the block TT format of $\delta_{\vec{y}}$ and $\delta_{\vec{p}}$ in the Lagrangian formulation.
 We see that the TT ranks of the Lagrangian solution are 50\% larger than those of $j$, which is actually lower than a factor of $2$ expected for a TT format representing two components simultaneously ($\delta_{\vec{y}}$ and $\delta_{\vec{p}}$).
 We see also that the TT ranks of $j$, $\delta_{\vec{y}}$ and $\delta_{\vec{p}}$ depend little on $\alpha$.

+Similarly, the number of Newton iterations in the Lagrangian formulation stays nearly constant, whereas in the reduced formulation the number of iterations grows with $\log \alpha$.
+This is due to the KKT matrix being the exact Hessian of the Lagrangian, whereas the reduced formulation uses only an approximate (fixed point) Hessian of $j(u,\xi)$.
+This is even more crucial for a large $\beta$ as we have also seen in the previous test.
+The imperfection of the reduced Hessian can be seen in the growing number of Newton iterations.
 However, if we look at CPU times (Fig.~\ref{fig:2d} right), we notice that the time of the Lagrangian method grows rapidly with $\alpha$ despite nearly constant number of Newton iterations and TT ranks.
 This is due to the growth of GMRES iterations in solving Eq.~\eqref{eq:GN}.
 The condition number of the KKT matrix preconditioned with Eq.~\eqref{eq:prec} may still deteriorate with $\alpha$ in the considered case of a control on a subdomain.
 A better preconditioner may reduce the complexity.

-Nevertheless, for moderate values of $\alpha$ the Lagrangian formulation is preferable to the reduced one.
-This is due to the KKT matrix being the exact Hessian of the Lagrangian, whereas the reduced formulation uses only an approximate (fixed point) Hessian of $j(u,\xi)$.
-This is even more crucial for a large $\beta$ as we have also seen in the previous test.
-The imperfection of the reduced Hessian can be seen in the growing number of Newton iterations.
+Nevertheless, for moderate values of $\alpha$ even with the current preconditioner the Lagrangian formulation is preferable to the reduced one.